ywj1112/Microring-resonator-design-with-an-agile-and-accurate-simulation-method/README.md

 In this Project, several simulation methods and example files for silicon photonic applications are provided, including

 1. Coupling_calculation_sweep.lms \
-Simluation for coupling coefficient calculaton estimation, can be used for any straight waveguide coupling method for any materials.
-It can be used as estimation for microring resonator desing.
+Simulation for coupling coefficient calculation estimation, can be used for any straight waveguide coupling method for any materials.
+It can be used as estimation for microring resonator design.

 2. Coupling_calculation_sweep.lsf \
 The automation script makes the lms file more powerful, it can do fully automatic wide range sweeping for coupling coefficient calculation.